FilipeAlberoPomar/FilipeAlberoPomar/README.md

 # Hiya! 👋

-I'm Filipe, a former back-end developer... turned Scrum Master, Agile Coach, Delivery Manager.
+I'm Filipe, a former back-end developer... turned Engineering Manager, Agile Coach.

 In here you will find some code I wrote to scratch an itch or another.